Soga clan: Connection to Buddhism from Korea and China

-The Soga clan had much contact with foreigners, including the Koreans and the Chinese.
+The Soga clan had much contact with foreigners, including the Koreans and the Chinese, and were likely immigrants themselves.
 They favored the adoption of Buddhism and of governmental and cultural models based on Chinese Confucianism.

 The Soga clan supported the spread of Buddhism when it was first introduced in Japan during the 6th century by monks from Baekje (Japanese Kudara).
 Many Japanese at the time, disliking foreign ideas and believing that this new religion might be an affront to the traditional "kami" or spirits and gods, opposed Buddhism.
 The rival Mononobe and Nakatomi clans succeeded in gathering hostility against this new religion when a disease spread, following the arrival of a Buddhist statue.
 It was claimed the epidemic was a sign of anger by the local spirits and the Soga temple at the palace was burned down.

 The Soga family, however, firmly believed that the most civilized people believed in Buddhism and continued to actively promote it, placing a holy image of the Buddha in a major Shinto shrine.
 Soga no Iname claimed that Buddhism brought with it a new form of government that would subvert the independence of the clans, unifying the people under the Emperor.
 After fifty years of ideological war, Buddhism, defended and protected by the Soga, began to take hold in Japan.

 Political assertiveness and reactions

 By 644, the heads of the Soga were no longer satisfied to act behind the scenes.
 Soga no Emishi and his son Soga no Iruka began to build increasingly elaborate palaces and tombs for themselves, styling themselves "sovereigns".

 In response, the leader of the Nakatomi clan, Nakatomi no Kamatari (later known as the founder of the Fujiwara and traditionally referred to as Fujiwara no Kamatari), conspired with Soga no Kurayamada no Ishikawa no Maro and Prince Naka no Ōe (later Emperor Tenji) and arranged for Iruka's assassination.
 Prince Ōe himself attacked Iruka during a court ceremony concerning edicts from Korean kingdoms in front of Empress Kōgyoku; he survived, but the Empress left the scene and Ōe's guards finished Iruka off.
 Subsequently, Soga no Emishi committed suicide by burning down his own residence, destroying many important court documents.
 Soga followers were dispersed and even killed; the Empress abdicated and her brother took the throne as Emperor Kōtoku.
 The Soga clan's hold over the imperial family was broken and two years later the Emperor enacted the Taika Reform, returning full power to the emperor.
-This disruptive and transformative event is known as the Isshi Incident.
+This disruptive and transformative event is known as the Isshi incident.